-Name of Recipient Department of Physics Campus Mail C1600
+[Name of Recipient] Department of Physics Campus Mail C1600

-Graduate student mailboxes are located in the hall on the south wall of the fifth level of PMA between the Graduate Office and the Undergraduate Office.
-Package delivery and pickup is in PMA 5.208.
-Campus mail and US mail that is processed by the University is for official business only.
+Graduate student mailboxes are located in the Graduate Lounge.
+Package delivery and pickup is in PMA 5.202C.
+Campus mail and U.S. mail that is processed by the University is for official business only.
 Personal mail and packages of all kinds should be sent to your local home address.
-Personal mail cannot be sent through University mail but must be placed in mailboxes on the street outside the building.
+Personal mail cannot be sent through University mail but must be placed in mailboxes located on the street outside the building (on Dean Keeton Street).

-• Mail & Package Delivery Eric Hayes Patkowski, Administrative Associate, PMA 5.208
+• Mail & Package Delivery

+Eric Hayes Patkowski, Administrative Associate, PMA 5.204, PhysicsABS@physics.utexas.edu